tomgoldstein/stone/README.md

 https://arxiv.org/abs/1311.3405

 To get started, run the `setupSTO.m` script.
-Then, run a demo script like `testImagereconstruction.m` or `reconstructPendCar.m`.
+Then, run a demo script like one of these...

+- `testImageReconstruction.m`: compressed-sensing recovery of a synthetic image using TV prior
+- `reconstructPendCar.m`: compressed-sensing recovery of "PendCar" video frames
+- `testPreview.m`: create preview images from synthetic datasets using a direct method with no optimization
+- `reconstructDMDVideosFromDatasets.m`:  recovery of videos from real emprical DMD measurements

 # Some notes
 The stone transform is implemented as a simple linear operator that acts on vectors with power-of-four length.
 The transform itself is implemented in the compileable mex file `STO_fast.c`, and will need to be compiled before use.
 This compilation should hopefully happen automatically with you call `setupSTO.m`.